 - By cutting the top off of an orange or grapefruit and scooping out the insides, you can carve the leftover rind into a jack-o-lantern.
 Then, fill it with other fruits, like blackberries, blueberries, and strawberries, to make it a tasty treat.

 If citrus isn’t your thing, you can cut up apples in fun ways, too.
 Pick up a small, spooky-shaped cookie cutter and give some thinly sliced apples a fun twist.
-Make a healthy dip to go with your apples, like (opens in a new tab) that combines peanut butter, fat-free greek yogurt, and a little bit of honey, and enjoy your nutritious snack.
+Make a healthy dip to go with your apples, like this one(opens in a new tab) that combines peanut butter, fat-free greek yogurt, and a little bit of honey, and enjoy your nutritious snack.

 Low-Carb, Low-Scare Finger Foods